 2. Manners Matter

-Nothing puts a damper on your day faster than knowing that your pet’s behavior is causing tension.
-If your pup can’t stop digging through the trash, barking, or jumping on the kids, your day will be spent trying to keep him out of trouble rather than enjoying your family and friends!
-Set your pet up for success – and impress your hosts – by brushing up on his basic obedience skills before you go.
+Nothing puts a damper on the fun like knowing that your pet’s behavior is causing tension.
+If your pup can’t stop digging through the trash, barking, or jumping on the kids, your time will be spent trying to keep him out of trouble rather than enjoying your family and friends.

 4. Avoid Spoilage

 Follow these simple steps, and you’ll avoid the most common holiday pet travel mistakes.
-We hope your trips come off without a hitch!
+We hope your trip comes off without a hitch!